exercism/fsharp/exercises/concept/valentines-day/.docs/instructions.md

 - Go to a restaurant
 - Take a walk

-You have six tasks to help choose your Valentine's day activity.
+You have five tasks to help choose your Valentine's day activity.

 ## 1. Define the approval